 What Is Shotokan Karate?

-Shotokan Karate focus on wide stances and linear techniques allows usage of hands, elbows, knees, and feet to deliver strikes quickly and effectively.
+Shotokan Karate focuses on wide stances and linear techniques allow the usage of hands, elbows, knees, and feet to deliver strikes quickly and effectively.
 The Shotokan philosophy focuses not only on self-defense but also on overall improvement.
 Continuous practice of Shotokan techniques has many benefits like,

 - Physical and aerobic fitness